blacklightpy/vaultofknowledge/Implication of Caste for Moksha.md

 I saw on one example that Mantras acquired without permission are not useful.
 But then, who can acquire Mantras via Deeksha?
 I wondered if Shoodras were permitted.
 # Cases from Shruthi
 ## Initiation of Satyakaama Jaabaala
-The 4th Prapaathaka (Chapter) of Chandogya Upanishad deals with a boy named Satyakaama Jaabaala, who is of unknown lineage since his mother was a prostitute, but was accepted as a Braahmana based on his honesty.
+The 4th Prapaathaka (Chapter) of Chaandogya Upanishad deals with a boy named Satyakaama Jaabaala, who is of unknown lineage since his mother was a prostitute, but was accepted as a Braahmana based on his honesty.
 ### Objections and my Dismissals
 Now some people do interpret this to mean that the Guru realized that he was born to a Braahmana.
 But his mother was a Kshoodra, and the son of a Kshoodra and a Braahmana is a Chandaala as per the Dharma Shaasthras.